 A voluntary acknowledgement of paternity raises a rebuttable presumption of paternity.
 This means that he is presumed to be the father UNLESS he can prove otherwise.
 DNA analysis is one way to prove otherwise, and he is fully entitled to ask for this testing.
 If the court enters an order...Read more »

 This is also known as a "parentage" action.
 Someone is trying to establish, in a court order, that you are the father of a child.
-A paternity action is commenced by the filing of a petition to declare the existence of a father-child relationship and may be brought by the child, the mother, a...Read more »
+A paternity action is commenced by the filing of a petition to declare the existence of a father-child relationship and may be brought by the child, the...Read more »

 Is there a visitation order in place?
 If not, you should make an agreement on visitation, and then get the court to enter the visitation order.
 That way, you can file a "petition for rule" for his failure to comply with a court order, for which you can recover money.
-This also comes with the...Read more »
+This also comes...Read more »

 Ive been married since April 2008 and tried to get a divorce but no one can help me.
 They have me going in circles.
 One says to go the courthouse, another says to go to DSHS and then to an attorney but Ive read so many things that basically tell me I can go to the courthouse and speak to someone...
 Read more »

 I agree with Mr. Kulerski.
 If you truly do not know where he is located and cannot locate him after trying to do so, you can file an "affidavit for service by publication" after filing your divorce paperwork.
 You do not need his signature on anything.
-You may want to hire an attorney to assist,...Read more »
+You may want to hire an attorney...Read more »

 My mother passed and the money has been dispersed to her surviving children equally.
 Her house is still for sale.
 If one of her children die before the house is sold does that share go back to the 6 remaining siblings or the the estate of the sibling that passed.
 My sister and I have been...
 Read more »

 No-because you are not really "suing" any one individual.
 You are simply requesting that the estate attorney prove that all of the formalities of the will were followed.
 Typically, if the will was done by an attorney, the formalities are followed.
-You are getting involved with the estate...Read more »
+You are getting involved with the...Read more »

 She doesnt want to hire a lawyer, but when i went to the local court house to get divorce papers all they have available is a simplified dissolution and the clerk handed me a paper for phone numbers to kane county bar but my mother resides in kendall county.
 I even went on their website and all...
 Read more »